Joe-spearing/Remote_work_replication/README.md

 ### Packages

 The required packages are listed at the beginning of each script with the code that says "library(*packagename*)".
-They will need to be installed using "install.packges(@packagename*)".
+They will need to be installed using "install.packges(*packagename*)".

 ### Data